dariajung/256/README.md

 #### Grunt & Uglify
 A Gruntfile is included to compare minification using Uglify vs the Closure compiler's `ADVANCED_OPTIMIZATIONS` flag.
 Grunt will produce `js/256/bundle.min.js`, a minified bundle using Uglify.

+#### Other Notes
+`js/libs/lib.js` is a small "library" function that implements a `dash` class, which has basic implementations of `map`, `filter`, and `flip`.
+This smaller file is used to aid in investigating what's happening when code is run through Closure.